kubewarden/docs/docs/operator-manual/policy-servers/02-private-registry.md

 # Configuring Policy Servers to use private registry

-It is possible to specify and configure the credentials used to authenticate into a private registry where your policies are stored.
+It is not uncommon that enterprises using cloud native environments have their own container registries to store their container images and other artefacts used to run their applications.
+As these artefacts are, most of the time, private it does not make sense to let their be public available in the web or even for some parts of the same organization.
+In this scenarios is common the use of private registries requiring authentication to access the resources stored on them.
+In that in mind, it possible to specify and configure the credentials used to authenticate into a private registry where your policies are stored.
+Allowing Kubewarden Policy Server to download policies from public and private registries.

-Before configure your Policy Server instance, you need to store the credentials used to access the registry in a `docker-registry` secret.
+Before configuring your Policy Server instance, you need to store the credentials used to access the registry in a `docker-registry` secret.
 The secret should be created in the same namespace where you run your Policy Server.
 This can be done with the following command: